 Second Stage Of New Residential Subdivision Brought Onto The Market… Five Months Ahead Of Schedule

-Overwhelming demand for sections at a new master-planned residential community in the coastal Taranaki township of Hwera has led its developers to bring forward the next stage of sites for sale by five months. <img src=”https://img.scoop.co.nz/stories/images/2111/adcc63673bb30f3dfae9.jpeg” …
+Overwhelming demand for sections at a new master-planned residential community in the coastal Taranaki township of Hwera has led its developers to bring forward the next stage of sites for sale by five months.
+The new development, known as Longview, …

 Overwhelming demand for sections at a new master-planned residential community in the coastal Taranaki township of Hāwera has led its developers to bring forward the next stage of sites for sale by five months.